Volunteer with us!

 We recently created multiple volunteer circles that are responsible for the different moving parts of our Malkhut community.
 You can read more about each circle and sign up to get more involved below.
 You can read our full Volunteer Handbook HERE.
 Please reach out to Rebecca HERE with any questions.

-Join our existing security circle to help us keep our gatherings welcoming yet safe and secure.
-This circle requires participation in a two part training (done online and in person) and a commitment to 1-2 events a year as a security liaison.
-The Security Circle also holds periodic meetings on Zoom.
+Join our Community Safety circle to help us keep our gatherings welcoming yet safe and secure.
+This circle requires participation in some training and a commitment to 1-2 events a year as a safety liaison.
+The Community Safety Circle also holds periodic meetings on Zoom.

 We strive to be as green and waste-free as possible.
 This group will work to evaluate the ways in which Malkhut can be more sustainable as a community.
 Once those are established, this circle will brainstorm ways our community can become more sustainable and environmentally friendly.